Composition is the process of combining multiple content sources into a single image.

 - Allows pixel blending based on the alpha channel of the source pixel.
 Source alpha blending is one of the most powerful forms of transparency because it can blend in the range from fully opaque to fully transparent.

-You use Screen composition on BlackBerry to manage composition capabilites for your application.
+You use Screen composition to manage composition capabilities for your application.

 This Screen composition example shows two windows; each window posts a different image.
 Those images are composed into one composite framebuffer, which binds to the single pipeline.
 This output is then fed into the associated display port and then onto the display hardware.